canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

 Each notebook can be in one of the following states:

 - **Active**: The notebook is running and accessible.
-The URL under the *URL* column is displayed, allowing you to access it.
+You can use the URL under the *URL* column to access it.

 - **Stopped**: The notebook is not running.